 Several studies around the world have suggested that immune factors such as autoimmunity may play a fundamental role in the pathogenesis of autism [10, 12, 14-17, 19, 20].
 There is evidence for immunogenetic susceptibility factors and family grouping of autoimmune diseases in families with autistic children .
 Autistic children have numerous immune abnormalities: serum IgG3 increase , serum IgA decrease [7,12], decrease in the number and functions of lymphocytes, in particular T helper cells (CD4 +) and natural killer cells (NK) [10, 12, 21, 23] and increased plasma levels of specific autoimmune cytokines such as interleukin-2, interleukin-12 and interferon-gamma .
 The increase in the frequency of some immunogenetic factors (null allele C4B, extended haplotype B44-SC30-DR4 and hypervariable HLA-DRb1 region) has also been shown in some children with autism .
 Many autistic children have organ-specific autoantibodies, in particular autoantibodies to myelin-derived MBP protein from the brain [15, 17, 19, 20].
 In addition, a considerable number of autistic children show significant improvements in autistic characteristics when treated with immune therapy such as oral autoantigen , intravenous immunoglobulin or transfer factor .
 Collectively, these immune abnormalities and / or immune therapies are consistent with an autoimmune basis of pathogenesis in autism.

 Viruses are commonly associated with autoimmune diseases, despite the lack of experimental evidence.
 The trigger mechanism of autoimmunity in autism is unknown but viral associations have been described [2, 8].
 Autistic children have a significantly higher value than normal measles antibody levels, but not HHV-6, rubella or cytomegalovirus antibodies [15, 17].
 The specific increase in the level of measles antibodies was also consistent with a serological association between MV and autoimmunity in autism, which led us to postulate an etiological link between MV and autism [15, 17].
 As reported here, a significant increase in the level of MPR antibodies has been found in autistic children.
 In addition, the MPR antibody showed an immunopositive reaction to a 73- to 75-kD protein of MPR in 60% of the autistic children in the study.
 This was an important result because the molecular weight of the MPR protein that reacted positively to the MPR antibodies resembled the molecular weight of a measles protein known as the HA antigen.
 In fact, the MPR band contained the MV-HA antigen as it was immunopositive for monoclonal antibodies to MV-HA, but not for monoclonal antibodies to MV-NP.
 In preliminary data not included here, we recently discovered that the monoclonal antibody MV-HA but not the monoclonal antibody MVNP has almost completely blocked the binding of the antibody-positive serum antibody (MPR) to the MPR protein band on immunoblot.
 Therefore, these indirect studies suggest that MPR antibodies in autistic sera are more likely to be directed to the MV HA antigen.
 Furthermore, the 73 to 75-kD band of MPR did not contain RV or MuV since this band was immunonegative for monoclonal antibodies for each of these two viruses.
 Compared to autistic children, control children had low levels of MMR antibodies which were immunonegative for MMR-derived MV-HA antigen.
 So it seems plausible that autistic children produced an inappropriate or abnormal antibody response to the MDR that was directed against the MV-HA antigen.
 Undoubtedly, more research is needed on this topic, but we are tempted to speculate that defective immunoregulation or immunogenetic factors may determine why only autistic children produce these abnormal antibodies to the protein derived from MPR (73-75 kD) which appears to be the MV HA antigen.
 Alternatively, the difference between autistic and control children may be due to a structural modification (or mutation) of the antigenic determinant recognized by the MPR antibodies.
 Immunization with vaccines is the best preventive measure against deadly infections available today for humanity.
 Since vaccines are administered to healthy subjects, almost exclusively to children, vaccine safety must be as absolute as humanly possible.
 Although the risk-benefit equation strongly favors vaccination, there are some serious, albeit extremely rare, side effects that deserve scientific attention.
 For example, aseptic meningitis and cerebellar ataxia have been described in children immunized with MPR.
 However, the basis for how vaccines react negatively in some cases remains virtually unknown.
 It is entirely possible that vaccines in a small population of genetically predisposed children may react inappropriately, simply because of their immature immune system or other unknown risk factors such as immunodeficiencies, allergies, chemical toxins or chronic psychological stress . .
-However, none of these factors have so far been studied in autism.

 In recent years, the topic of immunization-autoimmunity has gained some attention from the public.
 This is probably due to the fact that autoimmune diseases are the most common manifestations of vaccinations [1, 13].
 MDR has been insinuated as guilty of gastrointestinal problems in some children with autistic characteristics .
 About half of parents with autistic children reported autistic regression after MPR immunization .
 Furthermore, a serological association of MV with autoimmunity was found in autistic children who did not have wild-type measles infection but had MPR immunization .
 And, as described here, autistic children showed a serological correlation between MPR and brain autoimmunity, that is, over 90% of the autistic sera positive for MPR antibodies also had brain anti-MBP autoantibodies.
 This is a rather intriguing observation in favor of a connection between atypical measles infection and autism; Atypical infection usually refers to the infection that occurs in the absence of a rash.
 An atypical measles infection in the absence of a rash and unusual neurological symptoms has recently been described to suggest the existence of an MV variant in children and adults .
 In light of these new findings, we suggest that a considerable percentage of autistic cases may result from an atypical measles infection that does not produce rashes but causes neurological symptoms in some children.
 The source of this virus could be an MV variant or it could be the MPR vaccine.
 Scientifically, therefore, it is instructive to consider both of these possibilities and to discover them through experimental research.
 We think this is an extremely important public health problem, simply because some scientists have recently warned us of the emergence of a mutant MV that causes fatal diseases in humans .
 If this is the case, then new vaccination strategies will be needed to combat mutant measles infection.
 While further research is needed to establish a pathognomonic role for MPR / MV, we are currently exploring the role of virus-induced autoimmunity and our future research is aimed at characterizing the molecular basis of cellular and humoral immunity to viral antigens in children with autism.